sevfurneaux/elm-html-to-port/README.md

 # elm-html-to-port

-This project is an example of sending [Elm HTML](https://package.elm-lang.org/packages/elm/html/latest/) through [a port](https://guide.elm-lang.org/interop/ports.html) as a string.
+This project is an example of sending [Elm HTML](https://package.elm-lang.org/packages/elm/html/latest/) through [a port](https://guide.elm-lang.org/interop/ports.html) as a string and rendering the output in node.

 It is a simplified version of eeue56's [elm-static-html-lib](https://github.com/eeue56/elm-static-html-lib).